tecunningham/tecunningham.github.io/_posts/2017-12-10-unconscious-influences.md

 # Introduction

-Over a couple of years I spent a lot of time in coffee shops looking out the window, thinking about decision-making & the unconscious, scribbling little bits & pieces in a notebook.
+Over a couple of years I spent a lot of time in offices looking out the window, thinking about decision-making & the unconscious, scribbling little bits & pieces in a notebook.

 ![NBER](https://www.dropbox.com/s/be1p2urgqwri2hp/nber_snow.png?dl=1)